w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 #### Unique features of Gluon

 From a users point of view, Gluon works just like a hardware wallet, but with a few differences:
-- Traditional hardware wallet is just one single hardware secure module (HSM), but Gluon is a group of thousands of HSM running consensus together to protect clients' assets.
+- A traditional hardware wallet is just one single hardware secure module (HSM), but Gluon is a group of thousands of HSM running consensus together to protect clients' assets.
 (Every TEA Mining Node is an HSM which can be considered as a hardware wallet)
-Regardless of if it is BTC, ETH, or DOT, users will not get the private key or mnemonic phrases until after the address is created.
+Regardless of if it is BTC, ETH, or DOT, users will not be able to get the private key or mnemonic phrases until after the address is created.
 - Users need both a Polkadot extension and a Gluon mobile app to access their Gluon account.
-- Users can transfer authentication factors (such as a mobile phone upgrade)
+- Users have the ability to transfer authentication factors from one device to another.
 - If users lose both their computer (web auth) and phone, social recovery can still protect and recover their crypto assets to their new accounts.
-- Users only need to submit a transaction; Gluon will submit the signature to the client blockchain directly.
-Users don't need to submit the signed transaction to the blockchain manually.
+- Users only need to submit a transaction; Gluon will submit the signature to the client blockchain directly so that manual work is not needed.

 #### How private keys are protected by Gluon

 By default, Gluon generates 2/3 MultiSig addresses for users.
 The three private keys (secret) are called P1, P2, and P3.
 P1 is stored in the users' mobile phone, while P2 and P3 are controlled by Gluon consensuses.
 They are immediately split into pieces using [Shamir Secure Sharing Schema](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) right after generation.
 The split pieces are distributed to replicas of many TEA Nodes.
 TEA nodes are HSM (Hardware Secure Module).
 One can consider commonly used hardware wallets as special-purpose HSM, but TEA nodes are a general-purpose HSM that can do much more.
 The secret will never be exposed outside of hardware-protected TEA node's RAM, nor saved to any storage medias persistently.
 When the secret is used to sign a transaction from authorized users, it will be reconstructed and signs transactions inside a VRF selected TEA node under both hardware protection and remote attestations from a consensus called Proof of Trust (PoT).
-Due to the randomness, no one knows which TEA node stores which Shamir pieces of which secret.
+Due to the randomness, no one will ever know which TEA node stores which Shamir pieces of which secret.
 No one can predict which TEA node will be selected or is working on generating or rebuilding the secret.
 The randomness can be verified by other TEA nodes or substrate-runtime logic at both runtime and future audits.

 P2 and P3 are all controlled by Layer1 (a Substrate blockchain) runtime logic.
-Among them, P2 is associate with the users' 2FA.
+Among them, P2 is associated with the users' 2FA.
 We are using the Polkadot web extension at the moment.
-P3 is associated with a users' social recovery accounts.
-P3 is only used to recover user assets when users lose P1.
+P3 is associated with a users' social recovery account but is only used to recover assets when users lose P1.
 (Users can only store P1 on their phones, so P1 is the only key that could be lost).
 This means users can assign friends as "social recovery accounts."
 If K of N accounts sign the "recovery transaction," P3 will be used along with P2 to transfer user assets to their new account.

 P1 is stored in the users' Gluon mobile app.
 P1 will never be exposed beyond the phone even when upgrading devices.
 However, Gluon doesn't require users to take responsibility to backup mnemonic phrases.
 When upgrading to a new phone, the Gluon app can transfer P1 securely to the new device without exposing it to the network.
 If users lose their phones, there is no way to restore P1 because there are no backup mnemonic phrases.
-Losing or the leak of P1 does not lead to the loss of assets, as one can use P2+P3 for recovery and bad actors would need two keys to access assets in the case of a leak.
-As mentioned above, Gluon can transfer all assets to ones' new account by running a social recovery process.
+Losing or the leak of P1 does not lead to a loss of assets, as one can use P2+P3 for recovery and bad actors would need two keys to access assets in the case of a leak.
+As mentioned above, Gluon can transfer all assets to one's new account by running a social recovery process.

 ![p1 p2 p3](https://miro.medium.com/max/770/1*ZiybeIlsdZsmZV6z0x1SAQ.png)